Mass--radius relations, surface redshift, and echo time of neutron-star--wormhole system with chaotic magnetic field and anisotropic matter: Abstract

 \section{Abstract}

-In this paper, we formulate wormhole-plus-neutron-star (WH+NS) systems supported by two scalar fields, allowing for both pressure anisotropy and magnetic fields.
-In general, such WH+NS systems contain ghosts; however, these ghosts can be eliminated.
-We find that neither anisotropy nor magnetic fields affect the traversability of the wormhole.
+In this paper, we formulate neutron-star--wormhole (NSWH) systems supported by two scalar fields, allowing for both chaotic magnetic field and pressure anisotropy of the neutron fluid.
+The wormhole is traversable regardless of whether anisotropy of the neutron fluid and/or magnetic fields are included.
 In particular, the null energy condition (NEC) remains violated in the vicinity of the wormhole throat, ensuring the traversable nature of the geometry.
-For magnetized configurations, the resulting WH+NS systems can become extremely massive, with ADM masses exceeding $8\,M_\odot$, and can exhibit large surface redshifts exceeding $z \simeq 1.5$.
-Furthermore, we analyze the gravitational-wave echo time of the systems, which serves as a potential observational imprint.
-Our results indicate that the echo time can vary depending on the magnetic field configuration, suggesting that WH+NS systems may provide distinctive signals of gravitational echo.
+For magnetized configurations, the resulting NSWH systems can become extremely massive, with ADM masses exceeding $8\,M_\odot$, and can exhibit large surface redshifts exceeding $z \simeq 1.5$.
+The system can also reach the ultracompact regime, which allows us to calculate echo time that might be produced the systems.
+Our calculations of the echo time indicate that it can vary depending on the chaotic magnetic field configuration and fluid anisotropy.
+For non-magnetized configurations, the gravitational-wave echo time is of the order of $10^{-2}-10^{-1}$ ms. For the magnetized configurations, however, it ranges from the order of $10^{-1}$ $\mu$s $-10^{-1}$ ms, suggesting that magnetic fields broaden the range of echo time.
+Moreover, to investigate the direct impact of the magnetic field on the echo time, we derive an explicit expression for the echo time as a function of uniform magnetic field.
+The resulting relation shows that the echo time decreases as the magnetic field strength increases.